I wish to be with the broken people

 Every day, I fall in love with something new,

-while reinforcing the love I have already found.
+while reinforcing the love I already have .

 I fall in love with the woman

-who is too shy to have a proper conversation with anyone,
+who is too shy to have a sincere conversation with anyone,

 I fall in love with broken daffodils, bent daisies,

-a shattered seashell, the sweet stench of rotting seaweed on the shore,
+a shattered seashell, the sweet stench of seaweed

-the way her hair smells baking in the sun.
+rotting on the shore, and the way her hair smells

 I fall in love with black and white photographs,

-hypnotized by the essence the dead have left behind.
+mesmerized by the essence that the dead have left behind.

-and with the stray cat who after watching the moving truck drive away,
+and with the stray cat, who, after she watched the moving truck

-slunk around the alley in search of scraps -
+drive away, slunk around the alley in search of scraps—

 I fall in love with saints, villains, rusted watering cans,

-And as for the people who think that my love is a whole
+And as for the people who think that it's impossible

 and the porch light hums